 Earning the MS in Financial Planning is beneficial for both early career professionals and mid-career professionals, who will be prepared with strong analytical skills to enter the industry.
 Those who have studied finance, economics, accounting, law, and business, and who enjoy working with people would do well in a career that involves personal financial planning.
 While some financial planners are able to learn skills on the job, the US Bureau of Labor Statistics indicates that a master’s degree can improve a personal financial advisor’s chances of moving into a management position and attracting new clients.

-Message from the Faculty Lead
+Message from the Faculty Leader

 The MS in Financial Planning program meets the requirements to sit for the Certified Financial Planner (CFP®) Exam and provides an opportunity to develop the skills and knowledge necessary to become a financial professional.
 The program consists of the core CFP® curriculum and offers two concentrations, one in Financial Analytics and the other in Behavioral Finance.